Double fast algorithm for solving time-space fractional diffusion problems with spectral fractional Laplacian: Implementation and analysis of full discrete scheme

 \subsection{Convergence analysis}

-In this subsection, we are devoted to studying the convergence analysis of full discrete scheme (\ref{equ:3.5}).
-To this end, we first introduce Mittag-Leffler function, and then recall some basic function spaces.
-Finally, we establish optimal error estimates of full discrete scheme (\ref{equ:3.5}).
+In this subsection, we are devoted to studying stability and convergence analysis of full discrete scheme (\ref{equ:3.9}) based on fast time-stepping L1 scheme.
+To this end, we first recall some basic function spaces, and then introduce Mittag-Leffler function and standard projection estimate.
+Afterwards, we also give several lemmata which play important roles in the subsequent analysis.